Alibaba-NLP/ACE/README.md

 The config `config/en-bert-finetune-ptb.yaml` can be applied to fine-tuning other embeddings in **parsing tasks**.
 Here is an example config for fine-tuning NER (**sequence labeling tasks**): `config/en-bert-finetune-ner.yaml`

-### (Optional) Extract Document Features
+### (Optional) Extract Document Features for BERT Embeddings

-To archieve state-of-the-art accuracy of **NER**, one optional approach is extracting the document-level features from the transformer-based embeddings.
+To archieve state-of-the-art accuracy of **NER**, one optional approach is extracting the document-level features from the BERT embeddings (for RoBERTa, XLM-R and XLNET, we feed the model with the whole document, if you are interested in this part, see [embeddings.py](flair/embeddings.py#L3533-L3749)).
 Then take the features as an embedding candidate of ACE.
 We follow the embedding extraction approach of [Yu et al., 2020](https://arxiv.org/pdf/2005.07150.pdf).
 We use the sentences with a single word `-DOCSTART-` to split the documents.
 For CoNLL 2002 Spanish, there is not `-DOCSTART-` sentences.
 Therefore, we add a `-DOCSTART-` sentence for every 25 sentences.
 For CoNLL 2002 Dutch, the `-DOCSTART-` is in the first sentence of the document, please split the `-DOCSTART-` token into a single sentence.
 For example:

 ```
 -DOCSTART- -DOCSTART- O